Two World Leading Symposia Coming Up

 Local orgenizing comitte, speakers, panelists and staff:

-Thomas Larzon, Artai Pirouzram, Asko Toivola, Rickard Lindgren, Kristofer Nilsson, Göran Wallin, Mats Dreifaldt, Kristian Thörn, Mathias Sandin, Shahin Mohseni, Olle Ljungqvist, Carolina Nilson, Mitra Sadeghi, Monica Clomen, Johan Josefsson, Jonas Berlin, Emanuel Dogan.
-TBA
+Thomas Larzon, Artai Pirouzram, Asko Toivola, Rickard Lindgren, Kristofer Nilsson, Göran Wallin, Mats Dreifaldt, Kristian Thörn, Mathias Sandin, Shahin Mohseni, Olle Ljungqvist, Lisa Kurland, Carolina Nilsson, Mitra Sadeghi, Monica Clomen, Johan Josefsson, Jonas Berlin, Emanuel Dogan, David Mcgreevy TBA

 and the Örebro University hospital students.